 One cannot but admire the beauty and accuracy

 of the machine's movements, and the entire absence of all noise,

 even when it is running at the rate of two-thousand stitches and

 few major production problems

-were precision engineers, makers of clocks, watches and
+were such excellent engineers, makers of clocks, watches and

 measuring instruments so they were used to